Barcelona set to sign striker Lewandowski from Bayern Munich - WHIZ News

 BARCELONA, Spain (AP) — Barcelona is set to sign Poland striker Robert Lewandowski from Bayern Munich in a bold move by the debt-ridden club to acquire a world-class scorer who can finally help fill the void a year after Lionel Messi’s exit last summer.

-The two European clubs have reached an agreement in principle for Lewandowski’s move to Camp Nou, a person with knowledge of the negotiations told The Associated Press.
+The two European clubs have reached an agreement in principle for Lewandowski’s move to Camp Nou, Bayern president Herbert Hainer said Saturday.

-The person, who spoke under anonymity because he was not allowed to speak publicly about the deal, said that the official confirmation of the deal could come on Saturday.
+“We have come to a verbal agreement with Barcelona.
+It’s good to have clarity for all parties,” Hainer said on Bayern’s official Twitter account.
+“Robert is an incredible player and he won everything with us.
+We are incredibly grateful to him.”

 Spanish media reports that the transfer would cost Barcelona some 50 million euros ($50.4 million).